brianwrf/HackRequests/README.md

 # HackRequests:
-It is a dedicated requests lib that supports cookie. headers, get/post, etc. And it aslo supports rendering the response (e.g. Javascript, CSS, etc.) of GETrequests by using PhantomJs enginee.
+It is a dedicated requests lib that supports cookie. headers, get/post, etc. And it also supports rendering the response (e.g. Javascript, CSS, etc.) of GETrequests by using PhantomJs enginee.

 # Requirements:
 ## Install Selenium: